Winning entry from the Animal category lands its photographer a generous cash prize, plus photography gear and CEWE products

 The next CEWE Photo Awards will be launched at Photokina in Cologne, Germany, from 27-30 May 2020.

-Niall is the editor of Digital Camera magazine and has been shooting on interchangeable lens cameras for two decades, and on various point-and-shoot models for years before that.
+Niall is the editor of Digital Camera Magazine, and has been shooting on interchangeable lens cameras for over 20 years, and on various point-and-shoot models for years before that.

-Working alongside professional photographers for many years as a jobbing journalist gave Niall the curiosity to also start working on the other side of the lens, and these days his favored shooting subjects include wildlife, travel and street photography, plus dabbling with studio still life.
+Working alongside professional photographers for many years as a jobbing journalist gave Niall the curiosity to also start working on the other side of the lens.
+These days his favored shooting subjects include wildlife, travel and street photography, and he also enjoys dabbling with studio still life.